colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
-<p>Last year, the Loomio team had to cut back on the number of people they were employing.
-This would normally be a really painful decision for a company, with dramatic impacts on the individuals involved.
-Because the strength of the connections in the network, Enspiral Craftworks was able to find roles for all the people involved.
-Despite being separate companies, it looked more like an internal transfer than a mass redundancy.</p>
+<p>Last year, the Loomio team had to cut a number of employees.
+This would normally be a really painful decision for a company, with dramatic impacts on the individuals involved.</p>

+<p>But by using connections in the network, Enspiral Craftworks was able to find roles for all the people involved.
+Despite Loomio and Craftworks being separate companies, it looked more like an internal transfer than a mass redundancy.</p>
 </div>

 <div class="spacing--mid-x"></div>